 Red Nation Film Festival features the only film competition in the world that offers guaranteed distribution of American Indian & Indigenous Award winning independent films, as well as films that screen at the festival to include a broadcast television release in partnership with Red Nation Television Network™, a global provider of streaming movies and TV series and soon to be announced Festival’s native films televised on a Cable server provider.

 The festival will kick off November 8, 2017 at Laemmle Theaters.
-Festival runs November 8 thru 18, closing with RNCI Red Nation Awards Show on November 18.
-Throughout the 11 days, the festivals diverse audience, made up of the public, journalists, educators, visiting filmmakers, A-list celebs, film distribution companies, will experience American Indian Cinema, with a lineup over 50+ American Indian & Indigenous films, with many screenings followed by Red Nation Q & A sessions with directors, producers and cast.
+Festival runs November 8 thru 19, RNCI Red Nation Awards Show on November 18 and Indigenous Women RISE Climate Change March November 19.
+Throughout the 12 days, the festivals diverse audience, made up of the public, journalists, educators, visiting filmmakers, A-list celebs, film distribution companies, will experience American Indian Cinema, with a lineup over 50+ American Indian & Indigenous films, with many screenings followed by Red Nation Q & A sessions with directors, producers and cast.
 Festival includes Red Nation Conversation Series Forum: Environment-Social Justice-Film, Native Film Market – Distribution-The Pitch, Indigenous Womens Climate Change Water March, Two-Spirited Film Series, Native Youth Matter Film Series, Indigenous Film Series, Environment Films – Native Allies, Retrospective Honoring Filmmakers, Native Women in Film & Television The Women & Their Films.

 Red Nation Film Festival – The Authentic Voice of American Indian & Indigenous Cinema™ is the world’s longest running exposition of films by and about Native people in Los Angeles – The Heart of the Entertainment Industry.
 The festival has served and celebrated 14 years of American Indian & Indigenous Filmmakers, performing artists, audiences, as well as build on partnerships with Network Corporations, Studios, Tribal Communities, American Indian owned Businesses, Production Companies, and Corporate Sponsors, all of which is based on integrity and their passion to keep our mission alive and thriving.
 Our trusted partners have become our family of the Festival audiences and patrons.